varfish-org/varfish-server/docs/index.rst

 VarFish is a system for the filtration of variants.
 Currently, the main focus is on small/sequence variants called from high-througput sequencing data (in contrast to structural variants).

+This is the documentation aimed at VarFish end users and operators (administrators).
+The development documentation can be found at `varfish-dev-docs.readthedocs.io <https://varfish-dev-docs.readthedocs.io/>`__.

 .. figure:: figures/varfish_home.png
     :alt: The VarFish home screen.
     :width: 80%